-- 21. Our policies will support financial sector stability and enhance the financial sector's ability to cope with shocks, while improving financial intermediation.
-Priority will be given to: (i) further reducing nonperforming loans (NPLs); (ii) assessing asset quality and provisioning practices; (iii) further strengthening the supervisory and regulatory framework in line with EU standards; (iv) operationalizing the new bank resolution framework; and (v) fully implementing the strategy for state-owned banks. - 22.
-The implementation of the NPL resolution strategy is yielding positive results, with NPL ratios falling by more than 7 percentage points since the 2015 peak.
-Following various regulatory initiatives during 2016 (including the introduction of enhanced reporting requirements for NPLs and more stringent prudential standards for restructured loans), the NBS is reviewing the implementation of recently introduced supervisory requirements on distressed asset management, including the preparation of bank-specific NPL resolution strategies.
-To this end, the NBS will discuss banks' medium-term operational targets for reducing NPLs to acceptable targets.
-In addition: - The Law on Real Estate Appraisers was adopted by the National Assembly in December 2016 (structural benchmark).
-Further amendments to the regime that regulates the profession of court-sworn experts, to be implemented during 2018, will ensure that the technical standards and rules for professional conduct envisaged under the Real Estate Appraiser Law will also be applied to real estate appraisals prepared in the context of enforcement procedures under the Law on Enforcement and Security.
+21. Our policies will support financial sector stability and enhance the financial sector's ability to cope with shocks, while improving financial intermediation.
+Priority will be given to: (i) further reducing nonperforming loans (NPLs); (ii) assessing asset quality and provisioning practices; (iii) further strengthening the supervisory and regulatory framework in line with EU standards; (iv) operationalizing the new bank resolution framework; and (v) fully implementing the strategy for state-owned banks.

+22. The implementation of the NPL resolution strategy is yielding positive results, with NPL ratios falling by 11 percentage points since the 2015 peak.
+This reflects the progress made in the implementation of the NPL resolution strategy, in addition to various regulatory initiatives since 2016 (including the recent NBS decision on accounting write-off of bank balance sheet assets with low collectability).
+In addition:

+- The Law on Real Estate Appraisers was adopted by the National Assembly in December 2016 and national valuation standards were adopted in July 2017.
+Further amendments to the regime that regulates the profession of court-sworn experts, to be implemented during 2018, will ensure that the technical standards and rules for professional conduct envisaged under the Real Estate Appraiser Law will also be applied to real estate appraisals prepared in the context of enforcement procedures under the Law on Enforcement and Security. - In December, parliament will adopt the amendments of the corporate insolvency law (prior action). - To resolve legal ambiguity related to the transfer of the seller's rights to the buyer in the context of distressed assets' sales, in December parliament will adopt an authentic interpretation of article 48 of the Law on Enforcement and Security.